Esri/arcgis-runtime-toolkit-ios/README.md

 ### Manual

- 1. Ensure you have downloaded and installed __ArcGIS Runtime SDK for iOS__ as described [here](https://developers.arcgis.com/ios/get-started/)
- 2. Clone or download this repo
+ 1. Clone or download this repo
- 3. Drag and Drop the `Toolkit/ArcGISToolkit.xcodeproj` file into your project through the XCode Project Navigator pane
+ 3. Drag and Drop the `arcgis-runtime-toolkit-ios` folder into your project through the Xcode Project Navigator pane
- 4. Drag the `ArcGISToolkit.framework` from the `ArcGISToolkit.xcodeproj/ArcGISToolkit/Products` folder to the "TARGETS" settings for your application and drop it in the "Embedded Binaries" section in the "General" tab
+ 4. Add the *ArcGISToolkit* library in your app, by adding it to the Frameoworks, Libraries, and Embedded Content section of the General pane for your app target.
  5. Add `import ArcGISToolkit` in your source code and start using the toolkit components

 ## SwiftLint